-I went to my old college’s end of year disco last night, and it was ok.
+I went to my old college’s end of year disco in Exeter last night, and it was ok.
 Typical stuff really – Robbie Williams (does any disco not include him?), Justin Timberlake, S Club 7, Bon Jovi (something decent, phew!) and even Let’s Twist Again and C’mon Everybody from decades ago.
 And I saw some people I haven’t seen for a while, which was cool.

 Today, my best mate and I went out, as he’s got nothing to do and neither have I. We had lunch, then went bowling (it ended up 3-2 to him), then had a couple of drinks in the pub, and that killed the afternoon off nicely.

 I met up with my best mate again today, as he wanted some help shopping for leaving gifts.
 He wants to thank some of the staff that have helped him during his time at college, which is nice.
 I didn’t buy anything interesting myself though, just a new charger for my mobile.
 I’ll be meeting him again on Friday when he leaves college for the last time.

 I met my best mate once again today, on his last day at college, which was good.
 It’ll be the last time I see him for a while.
 How often I get to meet him in the future depends on whether he ends up going to his first or second choice university.
 But even if he goes further away, I can still visit him at his new university or his home, and we’ll stay in touch regularly of course.
 So we’ll see what happens.